Why Treadmill Desk Users Need to Stretch Like Professional Athletes

 Here’s another stretching idea for those with the coordination to do it (some people have it, and we have to admit some people just don’t).
 Be sure you have someone next to you for safety check the first time you try this.
 Set the treadmill speed down to 1.0 mph or slower and then walk backwards for a bit.
 This is an ideal “stretch” to perform while on the phone, talking to a colleague or otherwise not needing to look at the screen.

 The most important thing is to make stretching a habit.
-Set reminders in your calendar program or use a kitchen timer or your smartphone timer to ring off every 30 minutes while you’re walking.
+You can use this great stretching guide to get you started.
+Set reminders in your calendar program or use a kitchen timer or your smartphone timer to ring off every hour while you’re walking.
 Another great way to do this is to use a (free) “Pomodoro Timer” software app.